silopolis/ingress-nginx/docs/faq.md

   kubectl create namespace ingress-nginx-2
   ```

-- Use Helm to install the additional instance of the ingress controller
+- Use Helm to install the additional instance of the Ingress Controller
 - Ensure you have Helm working (refer to the [Helm documentation](https://helm.sh/docs/))
-- We have to assume that you have the helm repo for the ingress-nginx controller already added to your Helm config.
+- We have to assume that you have the Helm repo for the `ingress-nginx` controller already added to your Helm config.
-  But, if you have not added the helm repo then you can do this to add the repo to your helm config;
+  But, if you have not added the Helm repo, then you can do this to so:

   ```
   helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx
   ```

-- Make sure you have updated the helm repo data;
+- Make sure you have updated the Helm repo data;

   ```
   helm repo update
   ```

-- Now, install an additional instance of the ingress-nginx controller like this:
+- Now, install an additional instance of the `ingress-nginx` controller like this:

   ```
   helm install ingress-nginx-2 ingress-nginx/ingress-nginx  \